This article was last updated by on

 3. The yellowing will gradually invite leaf browning and decay.

-Best Arrowhead Plant Fertilizers to Use
+Best Arrowhead Plant Fertilizer

 Here is the list of organic liquid fertilizers appropriate for the Arrowhead plant.